The UFO Industrial Complex: Who Profits from the Mystery?

 The $22 Million Question: BAASS and the AAWSAP Program

 The Pentagon's most explicit UFO contractor link is historical and well-documented: Bigelow Aerospace Advanced Space Studies (BAASS) was the contractor for the Defense Intelligence Agency's Advanced Aerospace Weapon System Applications Program (AAWSAP) from 2008-2012.
+The full FOIA document set is available at The Black Vault (FOIA-00349-2018).

 Key Facts